Divide-By-0/blog/content/posts/things.md

 **[2TB NVMe](https://amzn.to/3LkgG3j) - $140.** Faster and cheaper than an SSD.

 I also use a 3060TI and a Dan A4 Case.
 [Build video and more detailed part breakdowns here](https://docs.google.com/document/d/1eNvCDBKa5C32xioyYf02mZgIgCG_GFZHWnw0rGWRPzs/edit).

+# Things I Want

+These are things I've stopped myself from buying so far, but they seem intriguing...
+**[Olfactory Water Bottle](https://uk.air-up.com/) - $25 + $6/15L.** Emits a smell near your nose, so that it feels like you're having flavored water.
+3-pack pods only last for 15L of water, which is why there's the added unit cost.

+I also want [Kava powder](https://amzn.to/3He6HKo) as an alternative kickback substance.